pg9-dev/datahouse_assignment/README.md

 ---
+>-
   A simple backend server that implements the scoring logic in the datahouse assignment.
-The server listens on port 8000 and responds to post request on the '/' page.
-  If you are simply interested in the respective logic for data transformation, the file `src/utils.js` details for scoring an applicant.
 ---

 # Description

+The server listens on port 8000 and responds to post request on the '/' page.
+If you are simply interested in the respective logic for data transformation, the file `src/utils.js` details the scoring procedure.

+The json parsing is handled by an express middleware.

+Requests were tested using `Postman` and sample requests are detailed below.

 This project is packaged via npm(npm and node is pre-requisites for running the project); the respective package.json file contains all required scripts.